Learning from Informants: Relations between Learning Success Criteria: Abstract

 \section{Abstract}

-Learning from positive and negative information, so-called \emph{informants}, being one of the models for human and machine learning introduced by \citet*{Gol:j:67}, is investigated.
+Learning from positive and negative information, so-called \emph{informant}, being one of the models for human and machine learning introduced by E.~M.~Gold is investigated.
 Particularly, naturally arising questions about this learning setting, originating in results on learning from solely positive information, are answered.

 By a carefully arranged argument learners can be assumed to only change their hypothesis in case it is inconsistent with the data (such a learning behavior is called \emph{conservative}).
 The deduced main theorem states the relations between the most important delayable learning success criteria, being the ones not ruined by a delayed in time hypothesis output.